Dwashi2/arrayImage/README.md

-It's a simple app, only to study image array
+It's a simple app, only to study image array, and images, the names that have to find:

+Broly, Goku, Vegeta, Bulma, Garlic Jr, Cell, Babidi , Frieza , Dabura

 <!-- GETTING STARTED -->